KenWeTech/My-Nudgr/README.md

     -   `SESSION_SECRET`: A long, random string for securing user sessions.
     -   `HOME_ASSISTANT_WEBHOOK_URL`: Your global webhook URL for sending notifications to Home Assistant.
     -   `NTFY_TOPIC_URL`: Your global URL for a Ntfy topic.
     -   `GOTIFY_URL`: Your global base URL for a Gotify server.
+Don't forget to add `/message` at the end.
     -   `GOTIFY_TOKEN`: The application token for Gotify.
     -   `HISTORY_CLEANUP_INTERVAL`: Sets the automatic deletion period for archived reminders (e.g., `6m`, `1y`, `off`).
     -   `APP_TIMEZONE`: Set the time zone (e.g., `America/New_York`).